Preserving by Home Freeze Drying

 Sweet fruit spreads or jellied fruit products—jams, jellies, preserves, and marmalades—are usually cooked mixtures of fruit juice or fruit that form a thick, clear, slightly sticky substance known as a gel.
 When gelling works, the end result is a jelly characterized by a translucent color that quivers with a texture so tender that it may be cut easily with a spoon, and yet so firm that the angles produced by cutting retain their shape; OR a crushed fruit jam, preserve, or marmalade that is bright in color and spreads easily on breads or pastries.
 And when it doesn’t work, the end result is usually a product that is runny like syrup or one that is tough and stiff.

 The key to creating a gel is a delicate chemistry or a balance of fruit, pectin, acid, and sugar along with the right temperature to get the product to set properly or arrive at a gelled state.
 When the “chemist in the kitchen” gets these factors correct, a hydrocolloid forms, or a web-like structure that holds the fruit and sugar in place evenly within the liquid.
-Here’s a look at the key elements of sweet spread chemistry.
+Here’s a look at the key elements of sweet spread chemistry–pectin, acid, sugar, temperature, and chemistry.

 After fruit, the most crucial ingredient in all sweet spreads is pectin.
 Pectin is a naturally occurring soluble gelatinous polysaccharide that is present in ripe fruits.
 Pectin is made up of large molecules that have a negative charge.
 The molecules have the potential to form a gel network when the molecules move together to trap and immobilize the sweetened fruit juice or fruit within it.
 Pectin is also water-loving, or hydrophilic, so it naturally wants to stick to water molecules.

 Jams and jellies can be made using two methods: no added pectin and added pectin.
 Some fruit such as tart apples, blackberries, and cranberries are high-pectin fruits meaning they have sufficient pectin to gel on their own.
 Fruits like peaches and apricots, are low-pectin and don’t have enough pectin to gel on their own so need a supplement like a commercial pectin product.
 There are also special pectin products for low-sugar and freezer sweet spreads.
 Regardless of fruit, pectin levels are highest when the fruit is mature but still slightly under ripe.
-The National Center for Home Food Preservation has a list of pectin (and acid) content of fruits.
+Some fruits are naturally high in pectin and acid to gel without the addition of pectin.
+The National Center for Home Food Preservation has recipes and information for jams and jellies that can be made without the addition of pectin.

 Commercial pectin is marketed in liquid and powder form.
 The two types cannot be interchanged so recipes must be prepared with the specified pectin product.
 Following the manufacturer’s instructions is imperative.
 Many people prefer to use commercial pectin because it can be used with any fruit, the cooking time is shorter and more standardized, and the yield is higher for a given amount of fruit.